 North Indian Bend Wash Superfund Cleanup

 The U.S. Environmental Protection Agency declared the contaminated aquifer a Superfund site, namely the North Indian Bend Wash Superfund Site, in 1983.
-The area affected is from Chaparral Road to the north, Pima Road to the east, Scottsdale Road to the west, and McKellips Road to the south.
+The area affected is from McDonald Road to the north, Granite Reef Road to the east, Scottsdale Road to the west, and McKellips Road to the south.
 View map (PDF)

 In some locations, the groundwater contamination has extended beyond these boundaries and those locations are considered part of the Superfund site.